 Another way of adding stats to your gear is by inserting gems into said gear which has empty sockets available.
 We’ll show you what gems you should go for, depending on what stats you already have and according to your budget.

-Reforging is a method used to adjust your stats by taking away stats you don’t need and putting those numbers into stats you have more need for.
+Reforging was a method used to adjust your stats by taking away stats you don’t need and putting those numbers into stats you have more need for.
+This has since been removed with the Release of Warlords of Draenor.

-Professions can provide 3 things to your character: a passive buff, items to craft & use and items to craft & sell.
+Professions can provide your character with items to craft & use and items to craft & sell.
 We’ll go through each profession and provide you with the benefits those professions can give your class.

 Consumables are elixirs and potions your character can drink (consume) to further enhance your healing ability, albeit for a limited time (usually 1 to 2 hours).
 We’ll show you the most beneficial consumables to increase your healing ability.